jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Current Priorities

 - Upgrade ws for pieServer
-- Repair how join game works so it's more reliable

 - Bug: Got insufficient mana when trying to cast on a unit at the edge of my range even though the tooltip showed that I had enough
 - Bug: I got poisoned when I cast contageous poison but wasn't close